internetshakespeare/ise3/README.md

-# ise3
-Proof-of-concept infrastructure for the creation of a "static" TEI version of the Internet Shakespeare EDitions
+Proof-of-concept infrastructure for the creation of a "static" TEI version of the Internet Shakespeare Editions

+### Method

+This work draws on processes formalized by the Endings project.